Arts & Culture

 Latonia Moore as Aida in the LA Opera's 2022 production / Cory Weaver

-Research the opera’s synopsis (which can usually be found on the opera house’s website), composer, and historical context to gain a learn more about what inspired the work.
+Research your chosen opera’s synopsis (which can usually be found on the opera house’s website), composer, and historical context to gain a learn more about what inspired the work.

 Getting Tickets